 Iberia, Iberia, the TV jingle went, siren voices wafting atop jets of air.
 Dutifully I memorized brochures.
 We’ve decided! my mother announced, finally, triumphant: Melia!
-We were 36 and 9.
+We were thirty-six and nine.
 Melia was a Spanish hotel chain.
 My mother always longed to go abroad.
 My father had been dead one year.

 Next came the dizzy whirl of purchases.
 New luggage, floppy hat.
 Jean Naté Friction pour le Bain, by—my mother’s awe echoing the commercial’s breathless tone—someone called Charles of the Ritz.
 It came in quart bottles.
 In the seventies you could carry anything on a plane.